 13 — AndroidDev

 AndroidDev Digest is a weekly newsletter for all things in Android Development news.
 The job listings for Android Developers, specifically, are published in the newsletter, as well as the jobs section of the site.
-You can post up to four weeks, and each week totals to $25.
 If you’re hiring for an Android Developer, AndroidDev is a great place to start, reaching around 16,500 targeted readers.

 14 — Angular Jobs